-- The exams are multiple choice.
+- Exams may be multiple choice, completion, matching and essay.
 The final exam is comprehensive. - The instructor reserves the right to give assignments that may not be listed in this syllabus. - Students will complete the assignments in the workbook that correspond with the lecture material.

-Assignments will be handed in weekly. - Class attendance is required to practice clinical skills

-• If a student misses more than one class where clinical skills are practiced they will not be eligible to start/ continue the internship.
+Assignments will be handed in weekly. - Class attendance is required to practice clinical skills - If a student misses more than one class where clinical skills are practiced they will not be eligible to start/ continue the internship.